twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

     <p>{{ forms.textarea('comment') }}</p>

-### Debug

-Whenever a template does not work as expected, the debug tag can be used to output the content of the current context:

-    [twig]
-    {% debug %}

-You can also output a specific variable or an expression:

-    [twig]
-    {% debug items %}

-    {% debug post.body %}

-Note that this tag only works when the `debug` option of the environment is set to `true`.

 ### Internationalization (new in Twig 0.9.6)

 When the `i18n` extension is enabled, use the `trans` block to mark parts in